deepbsd/deepbsd.github.io/_posts/2019-06-22-Run_Length_Encoding_in_Javascript.markdown

 ```
 ## Final Solution in Javascript

-It turns out you can get pretty succinct and expressive simply by using ES6 syntax:
+It turns out you can get pretty succinct and expressive simply by using ES6 syntax and picking the right JS method:

 ```javascript
 export const decode = (text) => {